 “For a moment, let’s imagine you are a missionary in a foreign country.
 You just moved in and are getting a feel for the culture and daily life of the inhabitants.
 Very few know about Jesus, and ancestral worship is the most common religious practice.
 You’ve been praying about opportunities to connect with the people and share about Jesus.
 Then, you hear about a large ancestral worship festival in which all of the city will be out.
 If you will only turn on your porch light, they will come to your door to exchange small gifts.
 Wouldn’t you thank God for an opportunity to meet so many of the dead people you want to reach?
 To expose them (even for just a few moments) to the hope you have in Jesus?
 Of course you would.”

-Here’s the reality: if you are willing, on October 31st (a Thursday this year) your mission field (your neighbors) are coming to your house 1-2 at a time.
+Here’s the reality: if you are willing, on October 31st your mission field (your neighbors) are coming to your house a few at a time.
 You don’t have to pass out flyers or send out invitations or create a Facebook event.
-They’re already coming.
+They’re already coming!

 Think about that through the lens of Acts 2.46-47.
 What if we openly embraced our neighbors (not necessarily all the Halloween hoopla) in a way that was noticeably of another world?